All Physicians’ Forms

 Comprehensive Assessment and Plan of Care

-The Conditions for Coverage delegate the mechanics of care planning entirely to the patient’s MD as the captain of an interdisciplinary care planning team.
-This team is composed of the patient’s MD, the MSW, renal dietitian, clinical director, case manager, and patient, who are together responsible for determining the direction of care planning and generating relevant documents which chart its forward course.
+The Conditions for Coverage delegate the mechanics of care planning entirely to the patient’s MD as the leader of an interdisciplinary care planning team.
+This team is composed of the patient’s MD, the social worker, renal dietitian, clinical director, case manager, and patient, who are together responsible for determining the direction of care planning and generating relevant documents which chart its forward course.
 This responsibility includes generating initial assessments at 30 and 120 days for new patients (called the Comprehensive Assessment), assessing stability (obligating yearly comprehensive assessment) or instability (obligating monthly comprehensive assessment and plan of care) on the basis of criteria established by CMS.
-V501-V520 and V540-V559

-The Comprehensive Assessment/Plan of Care is completed on the computer.
-This is on the K‑Net under “POC Application.”
+The Comprehensive Assessment/Plan of Care is completed in the EMR.

 Unstable Care Plans

-Patients determined to be unstable require monthly assessments on the basis of criteria established by CMS; and charting the timelines for improvement in specific benchmarks of care (e.g., adequacy, anemia, volume, etc) depending on the patient’s key issues.
-V520
+Patients determined to be unstable require monthly assessments based on criteria established by CMS; and charting the timelines for improvement in specific benchmarks of care (e.g., adequacy, anemia, volume, etc) depending on the patient’s key issues.

 Each member of the interdisciplinary team will need to complete their section of the Unstable Care Plan in the Discipline Centric portion of the electronic medical record by the 15th of the month.
 (See attached policy: Patient Care Plans-Unstable).
-You will subsequently participate in a discussion regarding patient’s plan of care and sign the final document.
-For those physicians who do not have access to the EMR, the case manager/nurse educator will initiate the care plan form and ensure completion of the form by the disciplines.
-The care plan form will be faxed to the physician for completion and to be faxed back to the unit for review.
+You will subsequently participate in a discussion regarding the patient’s plan of care and sign the final document.

 Chronic Renal Disease Medical Evidence Report (CMS 2728 Forms)

 These green forms enroll all patients in the ESRD program, provide for Medicare entitlement if the patient is under 65, and generate important epidemiologic information for the USRDS and Networks.
-The Northwest Kidney Centers RHIT (Registered Health Information Technician) completes these forms using the information provided on the referral form.
+The Northwest Kidney Centers CIS team (Clinical Iformatics) completes these forms using the information provided on the referral form.
 It is crucial that you complete all information on the referral form to enable Northwest Kidney Centers to submit these essential documents promptly, maintain their accuracy, minimize telephone calls asking you for further information, and most importantly, ensure that your patients get the benefits they need.

 Catheter Surveillance and Reduction Program